miguelgr/image-describer/README.md

 - Worker Service: **Celery**

   Integration with Django is standard and pretty straight forward.
-Heartbeats, multiprocessing/concurrency, prefetching.
+It provides tons of features: Heartbeats, multiprocessing/concurrency, prefetching, autoscaling, handling worker memory usage, remote controls, worker inspection ...

   The model is loaded on a singleton on worker initialization, avoiding a cold start for first incoming tasks.